jdeath/Hubspace-Homeassistant/README.md

 The roomnames is optional, and friendlynames is not needed if used.
 It will add all devices in the room you made in the hubspace app.
 No support for this will be given, as added by a PR and not tested by me, but should work.

+Friendlyname is listed in the Hubspace App.
+Click the Device, Click the Gear, Under Genereal will list Product Name which is the friendlyname.
+The Room is the roomname if you prefer to add it that way.

 ### Troubleshooting
 If you are having problems, first try renaming the device name in the App.
 Do not use spaces in the name of your lights.
 This code may also fail with names like Office, Bedroom, Fireplace.
 Make it something unique and not the same as a group.
 Hopefully this has been fixed, but still could be issues.

 Also be sure to check the friendlyname of your light.
 It must match *exactly* as shown in the app, including uppercase/lowercase.
 Requiring the case to match may be a recent change by Hubspace

 If you have a fan, just add the name of the parent device from the hubspace app.
 Do not add the seperate names for the light and fan.
 This is just how it works.

+If you have an outlet, just add the name of the parent device from the hubspace app.
+Do not add the seperate outlets, the app will do that for you.

 ### Support for a new model
 Please make a github issue if want support for a new model.
 I will need your help to test.
 Get the item loaded in homeassistant as above.
 Set debug:true in configuration as shown above.
 Click on the entity in homeassistant, expand the attributes, and send me the model and debug fields.
 Best to PM me these on the homeassistant forums, as there is semi-private information in them.
 Send me these fields with the light set to on/off/etc (you may need to use the app).
 If that doesn't work, I may need better debug logs.
 Then you can add in your configuration.yaml (not in the hubspace section).
 Then you email me your homassistant.log